 The Lake Michigan Youth Orchestra is one of several educational programs of the Southwest Michigan Symphony Orchestra.
 The Youth Orchestra provides an orchestral experience for talented young musicians in southwest Michigan.
-This outstanding musical experience is open to students between the 4th grade and college senior.
+This outstanding musical experience is open to students from elementary school to college senior.

 The Youth Symphony is the most advanced ensemble of the Lake Michigan Youth Orchestra.
 Comprised of strings, woodwinds, brass and percussion, it allows the ensemble to perform a wider and more advanced repertoire of symphonic music.
 It is aimed at musicians at the high school or higher level, with at least three years of experience.

 The Encore Strings is the intermediate level ensemble of LMYO.
 It offers strings only musical repertoire for players with two to three years of instrument experience.
 Students should have knowledge of shifting positions (3rd for violin and viola, 2nd for cello) and more advanced bowing styles such as spiccato and lourẻ.

 The Concert Strings ensemble is an entry level string group for the Lake Michigan Youth Orchestra.
 Players should be able to read music and have at least one year of instrument experience.
 Members are introduced to concepts such as balance, intonation, how to follow a conductor, and listening to your section during ensemble playing.